Nano-photonics is the study of the behavior of light in micro-/nano-sized structures, often smaller than light wavelength.

 In Shin Lab, we study novel physics due to dramatically enhanced nonlinear optical effects in such a small scale with following projects.

 Correlated photon pairs can be generated through a silicon waveguide and silicon resonator by the spontaneous four-wave mixing process.
-The created photon pairs have non-classical states and can be used in quantum optics including quantum computing, quantum cryptography, and quantum metrology.
-We investigate efficient, small footprint, integrable, and scalable photon pair sources using optical fibers and silicon nano-structures.
+The created photon pairs have non-classical states and can be used in quantum optics, including quantum computing, quantum cryptography, and quantum metrology.
+We investigate efficient, small-footprint, integrable, and scalable photon pair sources using optical fibers and silicon nanostructures.

 Quantum Photonic Integrated Circuits

 Quantum information processing requires the ‘preparation‘, ‘manupulation‘, and ‘detection‘ of Qubit (quantum bit: a unit of quantum information).
 To realize future quantum photonic technologies including photonic quantum computing, harnessing quantum photonic integrated circuits is practically necessary due to the functions of ‘minimization’, ‘stability’, and ‘scalability.’
-In silicon photonics, we will integrate three parts of quantum photonic integrated circuits on a chip; quantum light source, linear photonic circuits, and single photon detectors for quantum information processing and quantum cryptography.
+In silicon photonics, we will integrate three parts of quantum photonic integrated circuits on a chip: quantum light source, linear photonic circuits, and single-photon detectors for quantum information processing and quantum cryptography.

 Photon-phonon interaction (Optomechanics)